 Saturday we were in Journey’s for Kids attempting to find my growing boy’s feet some new shoes.
 We were on a mission to find some Toms for kids.
-As much as I LOVE buying online, somethings I want NOW.
-So we are in Journey’s for Kids adn I ask the sales dude if they had Toms, he said – NO, BUT he had something just as good – Skechers.
+As much as I LOVE buying online, there are some things in life that I want NOW.
+So we are in Journey’s for Kids and I ask the sales dude if they had Toms, he said NO, BUT he had something just as good Skechers.

 Do you know the mission behind Toms?

 Yeah, the same thing with these Sketchers.
 They are doing what Toms does but they are Sketchers.

 WHAT?
 ARE YOU KIDDING?
 Those words fell out of my mouth.

 TOMS Shoes are NOT the Same as Sketchers BOBS

 In typical non-thinking Molly style, I snapped a Twitpic and tweeted out: